m0hammad-2Z/Promptly-API/README.md

 # Promptly-API

-Creative Writing Prompt API is a RESTful web service that provides users with ideas or suggestions for writing something creative, such as a story, a poem, a script, or an essay.
+RESTful web service that provides users with ideas or suggestions for writing something creative, such as a story, a poem, a script, or an essay.
 The API allows users to:

 Demo: https://promptly-deployment.onrender.com/